MountainTrue

 Construction Projects: These seldom block the entire river, but can affect the width of the channel, speed of the water, and access to the bank within the project area.
 Examples include bridge creation and replacement, road widening, riparian buffer and floodplain restoration, etc.

-• Mile 62: Interstate 26 bridge construction 1 mile downstream of Bent Creek River Park.
+• Mile 62: Interstate 26 bridge replacement in Asheville, 1 mile downstream of Bent Creek River Park.

 Dams: No legal river-level portages exist for any of the three dams listed below.
 See the descriptions on the web map for details and contact us with further questions.